iq-motion-control/iq-module-communication-doc/docs/api_docs/matlab.rst

 The ``get`` function returns the value of a single client entry returned by the module through IQUART.
 The values of “client_entry” are specified by the Short Name column found in the :ref:`Client Table Reference <iquart_client_reference_tables>`.

-Suppose we want to monitor the voltage read at the module's input.
+Suppose we want to monitor the module's input voltage.
 We can do this through the volts entry of the Power Monitor client.

 .. image:: ../_static/api_pics/volts_entry.png